BlickLabs/Development-Standards/README.md

 ### <a name="project-types"></a> Project Types and Policies.<sub><sub><sub><sub>[Index](#index)</sub></sub></sub></sub>

-* Project Zero
+* Project Zero (A)

-The ones that are just static files (maybe a simple admin with django-admin or keystonejs).
+The ones that are just static files.
 You can create pull request directly to master, *don't remember that the code reviews will improve the team's code!*.

+* Project Zero (B)

+Same as type (A) but with more views and includes a blog (maybe a simple admin with django-admin or keystonejs).

 All PR's reviews to **Enrique**

 * Project One

 Shopify Stores.
 The same case that Project Zero, in case there's something versioned on git.
-Reach **Enrique** or **Alan** for further information.
+Reach **Enrique** or **Salvador** for further information.

 * Project Two